-After over a century of research that has attempted to assess and improve office workers' lives, considerable challenges in the coworking / open office space setting persist.
+After over a century of research attempted to assess and improve office workers' lives, considerable challenges in the coworking & open office space setting persist.

 The following are the top nine coworking space challenges which plague most office employees.

-Workplace distractions are the most disruptive influences on workers.
+Workplace distractions are the most disruptive influences on staff.
 Between office chatter, the intermittent ringing of telephones, and the general cacophony heard in an office, the constant noise can sap the focus of even the most diligent employee.
-(This office noise can also negatively effect worker health.)

 Furthermore, 54% of average employees spend considerable work time just trying to focus.
 In fact, according to the results of a study conducted by Humboldt University, it takes 23 minutes for the average person to refocus after being distracted by noise.
 That's nearly a half an hour of productivity lost.

 2. Noise-Induced Illnesses